kazurayam/UsingApplitoolsWithinKatalonStudio/README.md

 Applitools has a published article
 - ['Walkthrough : Running a visual test and reviewing test results']( https://applitools.com/docs/topics/overview/walkthough-example.html)

 This article gives me an example of writing and running a visual test using native Selenium WebDriver combined with Applitools' Eyes SDK.

-Here I interpreted 'natve Selenium WebDriver' to 'Katalon Studio'.
-I mimicked the published example.
-I modifed it slightly to form a Katalon Test Case in Groovy.
+So I replaced 'native Selenium WebDriver' with 'Katalon Studio'.
+I modified the published example slightly to form a Katalon Test Case in Groovy.

 # How to run the Demo